 This is obviously something all pet sitters try to avoid but occasionally the unexpected catches you unaware and delivers a plate full of disaster.

 If something happens take a deep breath and contact the owner as soon as possible.
 Explain the situation and ask how they would like you to proceed.

 As long as the situation is not the result of negligence on your part the owner should be understanding.

 // Follow all directions left by the owner.

 // Don’t be concerned if the animals seem a little quiet or forlorn when the owner leaves.
 Distract them with plenty of attention/walks/treats and follow the owner’s normal schedule to try and comfort the animal.

 // Some owners like to receive updates informing them how their pets are doing.
 Remember to take some snaps to email to the owner every so often.

 // Don’t worry if the pets don’t warm to you immediately or at all.
 Each animal has its own character, just like humans, and it might be that that just don’t click with you!
 Do your best to see that their needs are met but if they don’t want to be petted just see that they are comfortable, fed and watered and leave them be.

-Pet sitting is extremely rewarding and has offered us the opportunity to spend time with animals during our travels.
-Having grown up in households with animals we often miss the companionship of a four pawed friend so pet sitting allows us to get our furry fix while on the road.
+Pet sitting is extremely rewarding and has offered me the opportunity to spend time with animals during my travels.
+Having grown up in households with animals I often miss the companionship of a four pawed friend so pet sitting allows me to get my furry fix while on the road.

-For more information on our recent house and pet sitting assignments head over to our house sitting series or get in touch to chat pet sitting with us!
+For more information on my recent house and pet sitting stays head over to my house sitting series or get in touch to chat pet sitting with me!

 ✈ ✈ ✈